Circle Calc: find c, d, a, r

 Chord of a circle

-A chord is a line segment joining two points on any curve - may be a circle but also e.g. an ellipsis.
+A chord is a line segment joining two points on any curve - this curve may be a circle but also e.g. an ellipsis.
 If a chord of a circle passes through the center of a circle, then it's called a diameter and is the longest chord possible.

-Chord of a circle was widely used in an ancient trigonometry.
+The chord of a circle was widely used in an ancient trigonometry.
 Even though we substituted it with trigonometric functions, especially sine, it's still good to know how to calculate its length:

 chord(α) = √[(1 - cos(α))² + sin²(α)] = √[2 - 2cos(α)] = 2sin(α/2)